 - Since 2015, an international health and safety week has been organized in all the subsidiaries.
 This year's event was held in June on the overriding theme of Health and the 10 Safety Essentials.
 To coincide with the event, a connected challenge was organized throughout the month of June, which ended on the last day of the Occupational Health and Safety Week.
 With 615 teams from 26 countries participating in the event, each team took on the challenges relating to physical health, nutrition, mental health and knowledge of the 10 Safety Essentials.
 A SAVENCIA supportive sports challenge was held during the month with participants notching up some 325,000 km, which allowed the Group to present the food banks with a check for €50,000. - Several forums bringing together the entire global network of Group safety officers were organized remotely.
-Every time, a specific theme is chosen for sharing best safety and accident prevention practices using feedback and experiences from participants. - ◆ The Safety e-platform, which contains a wealth of reference documents, best practices and safety-related content, was updated and amended to reflect feedback from the subsidiaries. - ✔ A plan aimed at reducing the risk of work-related lost time accidents for temporary workers has been launched in France.
-This plan consists of implementing a set of campaigns before, during and after the intervention of temporary workers on the industrial sites.
-Each quarter, a review of the system is carried out with the three partner temping agencies to continuously improve it. - Occupational health and safety training was carried out in the subsidiaries during the financial year and represents 32.6% of training campaigns in the Group. - Behavioral Safety Visits (BSV) are also regularly conducted on-site or remotely.
-In 2022, their number rose to 17,523.
-Their number is up by 13.4% compared with 2021. - → The frequency rate for permanent and temporary employees amounted to 11.1 in 2022 versus 10.7 in 2021.
-During the year, 423 workrelated lost time accidents were recorded, compared with 408 in 2021.
+Every time, a specific theme is chosen for sharing best safety and accident prevention practices using feedback and experiences from participants. - The Safety e-platform, which contains a wealth of reference documents, best practices and safety-related content, was updated and amended to reflect feedback from the subsidiaries. - Occupational health and safety training was carried out in the subsidiaries during the financial year and represents 31.8% of training campaigns in the Group. - Behavioral Safety Visits (BSV) are also regularly conducted on-site or remotely.
+In 2022, their number rose to 20,020.
+Their number is up by 9.2% compared with 2021. - The frequency rate for permanent and temporary employees1 amounted to 11.3 in 2022 versus 11.3 in 2021.
+During the year, 494 work-related lost time accidents were recorded, compared with 491 in 2021.